south-asian-canadian-digital-archive/workbench-preprocessor/README.md

 - Handles existing file extensions by replacing them

 ### AccessIdentifierValidator (built-in)
 Validates the `accessIdentifier` column before other modifiers run.
-Empty values are permitted, but identifiers ending with `_00` or `_000` indicate container or collection records and cause the entire row to be skipped.
-Skipped rows appear in the processing summary so you can audit how many container records were removed.
+Rows with empty values or duplicate identifiers are rejected, and identifiers ending with `_00` or `_000` indicate container or collection records and cause the entire row to be skipped.
+Skipped rows appear in the processing summary so you can audit how many unusable records were removed.

 ## Library Usage